 State Representative Jeff Roorda (D-Jefferson County) running for the term-limited friend of labor, Senator Ryan McKenna (D- Crystal City).

-State Representative Ed Schieffer (D-St. Charles), running for the Senate seat now occupied by Senator Scott Rupp.
+State Representative Ed Schieffer (D-St. Charles), running for

-“Your fights are my fights.
 When I believe in a cause, I put my heart and soul into it.
 And I believe in what you stand for,” Roorda said to wild applause.

 Roorda is the business manager for the St. Louis Police Officers Association Lodge 58.